dulek/ztm-gdansk-stop-card/info.md

-# Lovalace custom stop card for ZTM - Warsaw public transport information
+# Lovalace custom stop card for ZTM - Gdańsk public transport information
+This is forked from https://github.com/peetereczek/ztm-stop-card, let's see if I can do anything meaningful from this.

-This Lovelace custom card displays Warsaw Public Transportation (ZTM) line information departing in the near future from a configurable stop sensor.
+This Lovelace custom card displays Gdańsk Public Transportation (ZTM) line information departing in the near future from a configurable stop sensor.

-This custom card depends on the ZTM - Warsaw public transport sensor that you may find at https://github.com/peetereczek/ztm.
+This custom card needs REST integrations set up, TODO.

 Lovelace UI does not support custom sensor attributes natively, thats why you need to use custom card for pretty output in our UI.
 Inspired by [BKK Stop Card](https://github.com/amaximus/bkk-stop-card) and [Entity Attribute Card](https://github.com/custom-cards/entity-attributes-card)